Black Nipple on Your Dog? Our Vets Explain When It’s Normal

 – Contact your vet right away if your dog seems uncomfortable or in pain: some medication conditions such as injuries, infections, or even cancer could cause a dog’s nipples to turn black

-1. It’s common for a dog to have nipples of varying colors (including black)
+1. It’s common for dogs to have nipples of varying colors (including black)

 Depending on a dog’s breed and genetics, their nipples can be a range of colors, including pink, brown, and black.
 Some dog breeds (like Rottweilers and Dobermans) that naturally have lots of melanin pigment can have naturally black nipples.
-It can be perfectly normal for a female to have nipples that are not all the same color.
+It can be perfectly normal.

 Pictured below: Notice the nipples of this healthy Jack Russel female after spaying.
 The bumps are low, rounded bumps with a light-pink fleshy color that blends with the skin around them (one nipple is a dark brown/black color):